spakov/furminal/README.md

 3. Double click the MSIX package and install it.

 ## Command-line Options
-w6t supports two command-line options and a command to run:
+Furminal supports two command-line options and a command to run:

 ```
 Description:
-  The w6t terminal emulator.
+  The Furminal terminal emulator.

 Usage:
-  w6t [<command> ...] [options]
+  Furminal [<command> ...] [options]

 Arguments:
   <command>   The command to run, usually a shell